 One of the neuromodulatory systems that is closely tied to attention is acetylcholine (Newman et al., 2012).
-Thus, although we discussed the role of acetylcholine as that of shifting the hippocampal balance between encoding and retrieval, its function can also be conceptualized as modulating attentional states.
+Thus, although we discussed the role of acetylcholine as that of shifting the hippocampal balance between encoding and retrieval, its function can also be conceptualized as modulation of attentional states.

 Specifically, encoding modes (high acetylcholine) can be considered states that optimize attention to the external world, while retrieval modes (low acetylcholine) can be considered states that optimize attention to the internal world.
 Indeed, theoretical models postulate that the brain fluctuates between internally and externally biased states (for a review, see Honey et al., 2017).
-In the hippocampus, this constitutes a fluctuation between retrieval vs. encoding (Hasselmo and Schnell, 1994; Hasselmo, 1995; Hasselmo and Barkai, 1995; Hasselmo et al., 1995, 1996; Meeter et al., 2004).
+In the hippocampus, this constitutes a fluctuation between retrieval vs. encoding (Hasselmo & Schnell, 1994; Hasselmo, 1995; Hasselmo & Barkai, 1995; Hasselmo et al., 1995, 1996; Meeter et al., 2004).
 In this framework, then, acetylcholine and attention are tightly linked: Acetylcholine can toggle the hippocampus between internally vs. externally directed attention.

-There is some evidence that attention directed toward internal memory retrieval can modulate the hippocampus (Dudukovic et al., 2009; Duncan et al., 2012a; Hashimoto et al., 2012).
-Likewise, emerging work has found evidence for modulation of the hippocampus by externally oriented attention (Aly and Turk-Browne, 2016a, 2016b; 2017; Cordova et al., 2019): Different (external) attentional states directed at identical stimuli produce distinct patterns of activity in the hippocampus.
+There is some evidence that attention directed toward internal memory retrieval can modulate the hippocampus (Dudukovic, DuBrow, & Wagner, 2009; Duncan, Ketz, et al., 2012; Hashimoto et al., 2012).
+Likewise, emerging work has found evidence for modulation of the hippocampus by externally oriented attention (Aly & Turk-Browne, 2016a, 2016b, 2017; Córdova, Turk- Browne, & Aly, 2019): Different (external) attentional states directed at identical stimuli produce distinct patterns of activity in the hippocampus.
 One hypothesis is that externally oriented attention modulates hippocampal representations via acetylcholine (Newman et al., 2012; Honey et al., 2017).
 If acetylcholine shifts the balance between internal and external attentional states in the hippocampus, then high levels of acetylcholine should improve behavior on externally oriented attention tasks that require the hippocampus.
 Conversely, low levels of acetylcholine should improve behavior on internally oriented attention tasks that require the hippocampus.
-This remains to be examined in future work: Few pharmacological studies in humans have directly tested the proposal that acetylcholine can modulate hippocampal attention processes (see Ruiz and Aly (2019), for an example).
+This remains to be examined in future work: Few pharmacological studies in humans have directly tested the proposal that acetylcholine can modulate hippocampal attention processes (see Ruiz & Aly, 2019, for an example).